 6 32 20

-Lazy evaluations of functions in R
+Lazy evaluations of Functions in R Programming Language

 In R the functions are executed in a lazy fashion.
 When we say lazy what it means is if some arguments are missing the function is still executed as long as the execution does not involve those arguments.